tuist/Noora/docs/content/components/alerts/error.md

 # Error Alert

-This component is a simple component that shows an error alert to the user.
+This component shows an error alert to the user.

 | Property | Value |
 | --- | --- |